-Studying at home can be challenging.
+Studying at home can be challenging, especially during a national lockdown.

 • It’s easy to get side-tracked.